zazukoians/schema-editor/README.md

 *note* if server is already running, will get an error.
 Can use :
-sudo netstat -nlp | grep 8888
+netstat -nlp | grep 8888
 (or grep node, but take care...) and kill the result.

 Finally:
 point browser at localhost:8888

+there is an npm stop as well, but it's a little brutal, use at your own risk :)

 ----